mddanish00/stas-server/README.md

 > For V8 and above, the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/models`.
 > For V7 and below using CudaInstallForToolKit (you need to run this first), the usual path is `[EXTRACTEDFOLDER]/Code/backendServer/Program-Backend/Sugoi-Japanese-Translator/offlineTranslation/ct2`.
 Inside the `ct2` folder, `ct2_models` needs to be renamed to `ct2Model`.

-- Python 3.12 recommended.
-For Python 3.13, you **absolutely** need to use [my Python Package Index](https://mddanish00.github.io/python-index/simple).
-Python 3.14 and above are still not supported.
+- Python 3.12 - 3.14 supported.
+Python 3.15 and above are still not supported.

 ### Installation